 Istomin’s position on recording evolved over time.
 From his first concert with the New York Philharmonic he was aware of the additional strain that a live broadcast brought.
 But his feeling about discs was still very positive.
 Records had played a major role in his musical education, not only listening to pianists (especially Rubinstein, his idol in his youth), but also to singers – his parents were passionate opera lovers – or string players (he was crazy about Heifetz!).
-When asked by Gordon Aronhime in 1957 if he agreed with “the theory that modern recording techniques caused a lack of spontaneity for the sake of perfection achieved”, Istomin replied with an umphatic ‘No’: “When you listen to the old records, if you divest them of the nostalgic memories they invoke, you will see they are almost unlistenable from both the musical and technical point of view of today.”
+When asked by Gordon Aronhime in 1957 if he agreed with “the theory that modern recording techniques caused a lack of spontaneity for the sake of perfection achieved”, Istomin replied with an emphatic ‘No’: “When you listen to the old records, if you divest them of the nostalgic memories they invoke, you will see they are almost unlistenable from both the musical and technical point of view of today.”

 A few years later, in a text written at Roger Dettmer’s request and published in Chicago Saturday, Istomin clarified his thinking and acknowledged the important role which records held in musical life, even while he also pointed out some restrictions.
 Here is the complete article:

-The record as a mean of promotion
+The record as a means of promotion

 “Every audience I see in a concert hall anywhere in the world confirms one of my theories about recordings and their effect on that even larger audience – the people who listen to music on disks in their homes.
 From Austria to Australia I have learned that records intrigue and whet the interests of serious listeners.
 Everywhere, our country included, there is a group of collectors, musical adventurers we might call them, who buy recordings by artists who may not be well-known in the U.S.